phun-ky/grunt-minified/README.md

 * `warnings` -- display warnings when dropping unreachable code or unused declarations etc.

+  For more information on UglifyJS, please see the [UglifyJS Website][uglifyjs]

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].